 Recessed Lighting Trim Types

 Recessed lighting trims are used to conceal the lamp or housing behind them, direct and shape the beam of light, and add an aesthetic appeal to an environment.
-Understanding what type of trim you have is the key to fixing recessed lighting or determining when you need a professional electrician.
+Understanding what type of trim you have is the key to fixing recessed lighting that falls down or determining when you need a professional electrician.

 - Baffled Trim: Inside surface is ribbed and designed to absorb and trap excess light.
 Minimizes glare, softens bright light, and diffuses light to a broad area of the room.